learnk8s/learnk8s.io/_blog/why-kube/index.md

 And you end up wasting hundreds of megabytes of RAM and plenty of CPU cycles.

-If it makes you feel any better, there're plenty companies suffering from poor resource utilisation.
+If it makes you feel any better, there're plenty companies suffering from similar inefficiencies.

-Sometimes utilising as little as 10% of the allocated resources.
+Some utilise as little as 10% of the allocated resources.

 **You pay $1000 in EC2 instances on Amazon, you only actual use $100 of it.**